KevDev13/KevDev13/README.md

 ## Wait a second... seems like you do a lot of work on private repos.
 Don't you support open source?

 I do, in fact, fully support open source.
-The only contributions to private repos I make are projects for my MS degree.
-Due to honor code restrictions I am forced to make my classwork closed-source, as it would be considered cheating by the unviersity to make my classwork open source.
+The only private repos I work on are the projects for my MS degree.
+Due to honor code restrictions I am forced to make my classwork closed-source, as the university would consider it cheating if I made my classwork open source.
 <!--
 **KevDev13/KevDev13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.